 It is clear that there is sufficient scope to leverage planned national investment in broader CASE technologies to achieve excellent outcomes for Western Australians.

-Figure 2.4 provides an interpretation of the major national levers impacting the policy landscape of this ITS Master Plan with consideration of the changes brought about by Megatrends and population demographics.
+Figure 2.3 also provides an interpretation of the major national levers impacting the policy landscape of this ITS Master Plan with consideration of the changes brought about by Megatrends and population demographics.
+This representation reflects the best available insights at this point in time, acknowledging that these factors will continue to evolve.
 To ensure that WA is positioned to maximise the benefits of incoming technology advancements, this ITS Master Plan considers planning for near term investment in ITS technology with a clear understanding of CASE technologies.